NoufAlsadhan/2023-GP1-3/README.md

 community through announcing the activity to the entire Mehrab users.
 Mehrab intends to support mosque managers who aim to delegate some tasks in a trackable way.
 The door opening and closing will be controllable and trackable through tracking the time of opening and closing mosque doors.
 In addition, Mehrab will track the name of the delegator who opened the door.
 The delegated key can be revocable whenever needed.
 For this to be achieved IoT technology will be adopted and special smart locks will be used.

-The language used to develop Mehrab is Dart.
-There are 3 types of users which are prayers, mosque managers and admin.
-The admin is responsible for adding mosques to the system, in addition to creating the accounts for mosque managers and send them the credentials in order to use their accounts.
-Mosque managers will be resposible for announcing latest updates related to their mosque, open close mosque doors with the smart lock, delegate the smart key and track all delegation processes.
-Prayers can join mosque to recieve the latest updates and announcements, in addiotion to contacting the mosque managers.
+# Mehrab application is built with:
+1-The language used to develop Mehrab is Dart.

+2-The platform used to develop Mehrab is Visual studio code.

+3-The database used is a Nosql firestore database.

+# To run Mehrab application you need to:
+1-Download Visual studio code.

+2-Download an Android emulator(Or to have an Android phone to use as an emulator).

+3-Download Flutter SDK.

+4-An Internet connection.

+# To run the code:
+1-Import all codes in the files in Visual studio code.

+2-Choose the device(to run the emulator).

+3-Run the code.